HomeMy WebLinkAbout1929-04-02 98

 objected, and it was therefore voted to grant

-permission to erect -and maintain the garage.
+permission to erect and maintain the garage.

 Letter was received from Willard C. Hill,

-of Elmer A Lord & Co. in which he enclosed
+of Elmer A. Lord & Co. in which he enclosed

 one covering the janitors of the various town

-buildings, and the other covering teach6re
+Insurance. buildings and the other covering teachbee

 and mechanics.

-Mr. Hill advised th^t after being in
+Mr. Hill advised th t after being in

-communication with Mr. Waddell's office, he fould
+communication with Mr. Waddell 's office, he found

 that it was illegal for the town to pay a bill